 When the Delta variant sent cases of Covid-19 and resulting hospitalizations to levels not seen in months, some Los Angeles bars and clubs decided to move beyond the county’s mask mandate and instead require that all visitors present proof of their vaccination status.
 Now, after a few weeks of teases, we’re starting to see similar mandates from the local government take effect.

 During the Los Angeles County Board of Supervisors meeting on September 15, Public Health director Dr. Barbara Ferrer presented a mandate to require vaccine verification at indoor bars and clubs, as well as proof of vaccination or a negative test result at outdoor mega events; the revised health order will go into effect on October 7.
-On October 6, the Los Angeles City Council approved a much more far-reaching order that covers most indoor spaces within city limits; that goes into effect November 4.
+On October 6, the Los Angeles City Council approved a much more far-reaching order that covers most indoor spaces within city limits; that was initially announced to go into effect November 4, but was pushed slightly to November 8.

 With all that in mind, here’s what you need to know right now.
 (The short version: Just always assume you’ll need to show your vaccine card.)